Step 4: Full View

 Should Engineer A have clarified and negotiated the limits of any confidentiality obligation, specifically excluding imminent safety findings from its scope, before accepting the forensic expert engagement, or was it reasonable to accept the engagement under standard terms and address confidentiality conflicts only if and when they arose?

-Negotiate Confidentiality Scope Before Accepting Board's choice Before accepting the forensic engagement, affirmatively establish with the attorney that any confidentiality arrangement cannot extend to suppression of imminent safety findings, documenting this limit in the engagement agreement so that the engineer's licensure-based public safety obligations are explicitly preserved from the outset.
+O1 Before accepting the forensic engagement, affirmatively establish with the attorney that any confidentiality arrangement cannot extend to suppression of imminent safety findings, documenting this limit in the engagement agreement so that the engineer's licensure-based public safety obligations are explicitly preserved from the outset.
+Board's choice

 Competing obligations: (1) A forensic expert entering a litigation context should affirmatively establish at the outset that any confidentiality arrangement cannot extend to suppression of imminent safety findings, because the engineer's licensure-grounded public duty is non-delegable and cannot be contracted away, failure to establish this boundary at inception represents a failure of professional diligence.
 (2) The NSPE Code's public safety exception would override any confidentiality arrangement regardless of whether Engineer A pre-negotiated its scope, meaning the pre-engagement clarification obligation is one of professional diligence rather than legal necessity.
 Against these: no BER precedent or NSPE Code provision explicitly requires engineers to pre-negotiate confidentiality scope before accepting forensic engagements, and it is reasonable for engineers to assume that standard professional obligations are understood by retaining attorneys.